 When should I put my Christmas tree up?

-‘Typically, real Christmas trees last 5-6 weeks if they are looked after properly, so it’s important you buy your Christmas tree at the right time to avoid a sad-looking, needleless tree for Father Christmas to leave the presents under.’
+‘Typically, real Christmas trees last five to six weeks if they are looked after properly, so it’s important you buy your Christmas tree at the right time to avoid a sad-looking, needleless tree for Santa to leave the presents under.

 When should I put my Christmas decorations up?

-‘Arguably there is no right or wrong time to decorate for the holidays, but it appears that the anticipation of Christmas is getting earlier and earlier each year!’ says Ash Read, Founder of Living Cozy.
+‘Arguably there is no right or wrong time to decorate for the holidays, but it appears that the anticipation of Christmas is getting earlier and earlier each year!’ says Ash Read, founder of Living Cozy.

 How early is too early to put up Christmas decorations?